West Wealth Group LLC Sells 42 Shares of The Home Depot, Inc. (NYSE:HD)

-West Wealth Group LLC cut its holdings in shares of The Home Depot, Inc. (NYSE:HD – Get Rating) by 3.0% during the 2nd quarter, according to its most recent 13F filing with the Securities and Exchange Commission (SEC).
-The institutional investor owned 1,365 shares of the home improvement retailer’s stock after selling 42 shares during the quarter.
-West Wealth Group LLC’s holdings in Home Depot were worth $374,000 at the end of the most recent reporting period.
+West Wealth Group LLC reduced its holdings in The Home Depot, Inc. (NYSE:HD – Get Rating) by 3.0% during the second quarter, according to the company in its most recent 13F filing with the SEC.
+The fund owned 1,365 shares of the home improvement retailer’s stock after selling 42 shares during the quarter.
+West Wealth Group LLC’s holdings in Home Depot were worth $374,000 at the end of the most recent quarter.

-Several other institutional investors and hedge funds have also recently added to or reduced their stakes in the business.
-Advocate Group LLC bought a new stake in Home Depot during the 2nd quarter worth about $3,021,000.
-Jackson Hole Capital Partners LLC raised its holdings in shares of Home Depot by 6.2% in the 2nd quarter.
-Jackson Hole Capital Partners LLC now owns 1,267 shares of the home improvement retailer’s stock valued at $348,000 after purchasing an additional 74 shares during the period.
-J.W.
-Cole Advisors Inc. raised its holdings in shares of Home Depot by 0.7% in the 2nd quarter.
-J.W.
-Cole Advisors Inc. now owns 16,946 shares of the home improvement retailer’s stock valued at $4,648,000 after purchasing an additional 125 shares during the period.
-Fortune 45 LLC raised its holdings in shares of Home Depot by 13.0% in the 2nd quarter.
-Fortune 45 LLC now owns 1,454 shares of the home improvement retailer’s stock valued at $398,000 after purchasing an additional 167 shares during the period.
-Finally, Alphastar Capital Management LLC raised its holdings in shares of Home Depot by 21.7% in the 2nd quarter.
-Alphastar Capital Management LLC now owns 19,224 shares of the home improvement retailer’s stock valued at $5,273,000 after purchasing an additional 3,434 shares during the period.
-68.66% of the stock is owned by institutional investors.
+Other large investors have also recently made changes to their positions in the company.
+GW&K Investment Management LLC bought a new stake in shares of Home Depot in the 1st quarter worth approximately $25,000.
+Tobam bought a new stake in shares of Home Depot in the 1st quarter worth approximately $27,000.
+Mizuho Securities Co.
+Ltd. grew its position in shares of Home Depot by 119.5% in the 2nd quarter.
+Mizuho Securities Co.
+Ltd. now owns 90 shares of the home improvement retailer’s stock worth $37,000 after buying an additional 49 shares during the last quarter.
+Fairfield Bush & CO. bought a new stake in shares of Home Depot in the 1st quarter worth approximately $27,000.
+Finally, Clear Perspectives Financial Planning LLC grew its position in shares of Home Depot by 135.0% in the 1st quarter.
+Clear Perspectives Financial Planning LLC now owns 94 shares of the home improvement retailer’s stock worth $28,000 after buying an additional 54 shares during the last quarter.
+68.66% of the stock is currently owned by institutional investors.

 Insider Activity at Home Depot

-Home Depot (NYSE:HD – Get Rating) last issued its quarterly earnings results on Tuesday, August 16th.
-The home improvement retailer reported $5.05 earnings per share for the quarter, topping analysts’ consensus estimates of $4.95 by $0.10.
-Home Depot had a net margin of 10.88% and a negative return on equity of 3,166.43%.
-The company had revenue of $43.79 billion during the quarter, compared to the consensus estimate of $43.33 billion.
-During the same quarter in the prior year, the firm posted $4.53 EPS.
-The firm’s quarterly revenue was up 6.5% on a year-over-year basis.
-As a group, equities research analysts forecast that The Home Depot, Inc. will post 16.64 earnings per share for the current fiscal year.
+Home Depot (NYSE:HD – Get Rating) last posted its quarterly earnings data on Tuesday, August 16th.
+The home improvement retailer reported $5.05 EPS for the quarter, beating analysts’ consensus estimates of $4.95 by $0.10.
+The company had revenue of $43.79 billion during the quarter, compared to analysts’ expectations of $43.33 billion.
+Home Depot had a negative return on equity of 3,166.43% and a net margin of 10.88%.
+Home Depot’s revenue for the quarter was up 6.5% compared to the same quarter last year.
+During the same quarter in the prior year, the business earned $4.53 earnings per share.
+Equities analysts forecast that The Home Depot, Inc. will post 16.64 earnings per share for the current fiscal year.

-Home Depot announced that its board has authorized a stock buyback program on Thursday, August 18th that permits the company to buyback $15.00 billion in shares.
-This buyback authorization permits the home improvement retailer to repurchase up to 4.5% of its stock through open market purchases.
-Stock buyback programs are usually an indication that the company’s leadership believes its stock is undervalued.
+Home Depot announced that its board has initiated a stock buyback plan on Thursday, August 18th that authorizes the company to buyback $15.00 billion in shares.
+This buyback authorization authorizes the home improvement retailer to buy up to 4.5% of its shares through open market purchases.
+Shares buyback plans are typically a sign that the company’s board believes its stock is undervalued.

 Home Depot Announces Dividend

-The business also recently disclosed a quarterly dividend, which was paid on Thursday, September 15th.
-Investors of record on Thursday, September 1st were paid a $1.90 dividend.
-This represents a $7.60 annualized dividend and a yield of 2.75%.
+The company also recently disclosed a quarterly dividend, which was paid on Thursday, September 15th.
+Investors of record on Thursday, September 1st were given a dividend of $1.90 per share.
+This represents a $7.60 dividend on an annualized basis and a yield of 2.75%.
 The ex-dividend date of this dividend was Wednesday, August 31st.
-Home Depot’s payout ratio is 46.71%.
+Home Depot’s dividend payout ratio (DPR) is presently 46.71%.

-A number of brokerages have recently issued reports on HD.
-Guggenheim upped their target price on shares of Home Depot from $350.00 to $355.00 and gave the company a “buy” rating in a report on Wednesday, August 17th.
-Piper Sandler upped their target price on shares of Home Depot to $327.00 in a report on Monday, August 22nd.
-Morgan Stanley upped their target price on shares of Home Depot from $350.00 to $360.00 and gave the company an “overweight” rating in a report on Wednesday, August 17th.
-Truist Financial reaffirmed a “buy” rating and issued a $399.00 target price on shares of Home Depot in a report on Thursday, October 6th.
-Finally, MKM Partners began coverage on shares of Home Depot in a research note on Thursday, June 23rd.
-They issued a “neutral” rating and a $285.00 price target on the stock.
-Four equities research analysts have rated the stock with a hold rating and twenty have assigned a buy rating to the stock.
-Based on data from MarketBeat.com, the company presently has an average rating of “Moderate Buy” and an average target price of $365.68.
+A number of equities research analysts have recently weighed in on HD shares.
+Raymond James lifted their price objective on Home Depot from $340.00 to $350.00 and gave the stock an “outperform” rating in a research report on Wednesday, August 17th.
+Robert W. Baird lifted their price target on Home Depot from $335.00 to $360.00 and gave the company an “outperform” rating in a research report on Tuesday, August 16th.
+Truist Financial restated a “buy” rating and set a $399.00 price target on shares of Home Depot in a research report on Thursday, October 6th.
+DA Davidson lifted their price target on Home Depot to $334.00 in a research report on Monday, August 22nd.
+Finally, MKM Partners began coverage on Home Depot in a research report on Thursday, June 23rd.
+They set a “neutral” rating and a $285.00 price target on the stock.
+Four investment analysts have rated the stock with a hold rating and twenty have issued a buy rating to the stock.
+Based on data from MarketBeat, the stock presently has a consensus rating of “Moderate Buy” and an average target price of $365.68.

 About Home Depot